Beware of Lazy Historical Analogies

 I don’t see why language use would be at such a disadvantage compared to other skillsets.
 Isn't the low-skill, highly embodied service industry—the backbone of the U.S. economy—already undergoing radical disruption?

 5. Language skills have already survived extensive disruption.
 There's an idea in Cowen's circles that manual labor got disrupted three hundred years ago, and now, by some law of technological karma, it's the knowledge workers' turn.
 But, as he observes in his column, skills can be outmoded in multiple ways—they can be automated, they can be demoted, or they can be outcompeted.
 Elite wordsmithing—the aesthetic use of language in poems and books—is a skill that has not, until recently, been automated.
 But it has been obsolesced through competition.
 The publishing business is dwarfed by the music and film and game industries.
 Journalism has been pummeled by digital distribution.
 The humanities have gotten crushed by the rise of data-driven fields.
 Recreational reading is a niche interest.
 Americans have never been less interested in showing off their skillful use of semicolons and five-dollar words.
+Routine writing has already been semi-automated by search engines and cut-and-paste functions.
 And most of these changes were well underway generations before AI came on the scene.
-If intellectuals still command high status, in other words, it's not because of a failure to automate the process of essay composition.
+If intellectuals still command high status, in other words, it's not because they’ve been uniquely insulated from technological change.
 Cowen has a tossed-off remark about how people are going to interact with technology instead of reading books in the future.
 Where have you been, man?
-They already do that.
+They already do.

 6. AI makes it easier to be a total slob.
 Cowen's argument echoes earlier predictions that computer technology would lower the status of intellectuals by making everyone better informed.
 Instead, some people became better informed, and some people opted to use computers to drive themselves nuts with brain-rotting nonsense.
 If the same thing happens with AIs and chatbots—if millions of people become weird shut-ins who spend all day talking to robots that validate their eccentricities—then economic spoils will go to those who manage to resist technology's corrupting effects.